 Goal: To immediately gain full compliance with all FOIA, CJIS, and S.B.
 944, relating to the Public Information Law.

 Effective immediately, EVERY employee will follow these 4 steps:

 - Every employee will be fully briefed on S.B.
-944 and complete acknowledgement of this policy to their Supervisor, verbally or in writing.
+944 and complete acknowledgment of this policy to their Supervisor, verbally, or in writing.

 - Every employee will download “Evertel” to their phones/tablets by searching “Evertel” in their App Store.